-The symposium will feature a special adaptation of the Three Minute Thesis (3MT®) competition for PhD and professional degree students from McDonnell International Scholars Academy partner institutions.
+The symposium features a special adaptation of the Three Minute Thesis (3MT®) competition for PhD and professional degree students from McDonnell International Scholars Academy partner institutions.

 Adapted for the Symposium, 3MT® presentations will be focused around one of the thematic areas listed below: